Sonickmumba/gpt_3/README.md

 ### `npm test`

-Builds the app for production
+Builds the app for p
 It correctly bundles React in production mode and optimizes the build

 The build is minified and the filenam